1 – Dips

 Add in the fact that it is very difficult to drop down deep enough to engage the buttocks correctly and you have a very weird and unnatural movement.

-Safer Alternative: Dumbbell Squats or Barbell Front Squat
+Safer Alternative: Kettlebell Goblet Squats or Barbell Front Squats

 With so many safer exercises available there is no need to be performing movements that will cause you injury.